hyw208/py-site-w-md-files/README.md

 # What is it?
-It's a simple website using a folder of sub folders & markdown files.
+It's a simple website pointing to a local folder containing sub-folders & markdown files.

 ![alt text](screen.png)